polishukova/Graduate-work/README.md

-# Graduate work for for TeachMeSkills courses in the specialty front-end developer :)
+# Graduate work for TeachMeSkills courses in the specialty front-end developer :)